HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 It can be revisited, reconstructed and re-signified

-Documentation is the act of making learning visible.
-It is achieved using photography, capturing conversations and offering children one hundred languages to express their thinking, meaning-making and learning.
-This part of the Reggio Emilia approach is strongly linked to developing metacognitive thinking.
+Documentation is the act of making learning visible and accessible.
+It is achieved through photography, capturing conversations, and offering children a hundred languages to express their thinking, meaning-making, and learning.
+This aspect of the Reggio Emilia approach is closely tied to the development of metacognitive thinking.
 One of the most powerful things we can do as educators is to enable children to appreciate and understand their thinking.
 Not only is the content made explicit and shared, but the actual thinking processes themselves are discussed.
 The documentation also removes egocentric thinking.
 The documentation itself becomes an artefact open to interpretation.
-Students learn to see their role in the learning and others’ roles.
-They may adjust their thinking concerning the evidence that is placed before them.
+Students learn to recognise their role in the learning process and the roles of others.
+They may adjust their thinking in response to the evidence presented to them and can glean information from what children have said and done on multiple occasions throughout a project, allowing them to track their progress and transformation over time.
 The documentation is a contextually embedded assessment tool.
-The teachers can glean information from what children have said and done on several occasions throughout a project, so their progress and transformation can be tracked.
+Teachers can glean information from what children have said and done on multiple occasions throughout a project, allowing their progress and transformation to be tracked.
 Because processes are documented, tracing the project's development or deeply analysing its aspects for different purposes is easy.

 How is documentation linked with neuroscience?

-Similarly to listening to children, which demonstrates their importance, they see their interests and thinking processes valued when work is documented.
+Similarly, listening to children, which demonstrates their importance, shows that their interests and thinking processes are valued when their work is documented.
 When children see their work taken seriously, they feel they are being taken seriously.
 Externalising their ideas and actions gives them an objective identity outside of themselves, and they know they contribute to the learning community.
 They can see it for themselves and show others their work as an extension of themselves.
-Self-worth and self-esteem are essential in developing healthy identities, and it is logical to see that children will feel competent when what they undertake is recorded (Solomons, 2013).
+Self-worth and self-esteem are essential in developing healthy identities, and it is logical to see that children will feel competent when their accomplishments are acknowledged (Solomons, 2013).

 The documentation process observes all aspects of the child, not only their cognitive but also their social and emotional dimensions.